do-community/hacktober-board/readme.md

 Hacktober-board is an **Open Issues** Board for Hacktoberfest.
 This project is built in Laravel using MySQL as database.

+It is intended to help users, especially beginners, finding issues they can contribute to in order to participate in [Hacktoberfest](https://hacktoberfest.digitalocean.com).

 Initially created at Shark-a-Hack September 2019 edition.
 Front-end Design by [Eileen Ani](https://github.com/eileenani).

 ## Setting Up a Dev Environment

-There is a Docker dev environment built in.
+A Docker dev environment is included.
 You'll need Docker and Docker Compose installed.

+After cloning the project, copy the `.env

+### Running the App on Docker

+run Docker Compose with:
 ```
-docker compose up
+docker-compose up
 ```

 When the containers are up, you need to create a new MySQL user by logging in the container: